gleannyc/documentation/docs/docs/project-management/datetime-settings.md

 ## Project Default Timezone

 This determines the timezone that will be used for all resources and for all members of the project.

-_At this time, project members cannot override this setting (for example, to view a chart in their local timezone), and this setting cannot be overriden for specific resources._

 The timezone setting determines several things:

 - The timezone in which datetimes will be displayed
 - The timezone used to determine the start of each bin when using a datetime granularity